Glossary

 National Motor Freight Classification (NMFC)

-A publication that categorizes goods into freight classifications used along with weight and distance to determine shipping charge.
+A standardized system that categorizes commodities into freight classes, which carriers use along with shipment weight and distance to calculate shipping charges.

 Net (income, loss, profit, sales, worth)

 The amount that remains after related items have been deducted.
-E.g., net income is revenue minus the costs of doing business.
+For example, net income is revenue minus the costs of doing business.

 Nexus